15:00 - 17:45 - Registration

 How difficult is the route?

 This depends on how fit you are and how hard you push yourself!
-The route is 25km long and includes steep ascent and descent on rough vehicle tracks and paths.
+The route is 15 miles long and includes steep ascent (600m in total) and descent on rough vehicle tracks and paths.
 Severe weather conditions (high winds, rain, sleet, hail, snow) at night may well add significant difficulty.
 You will need to be ready for a challenge that requires stamina, some aerobic fitness and lots of mental determination.

 GPX Route File